avisagie/VerticaElasticSearch/README.md

-# Vertica and ElasticSearch, together
+# Extending the functionality of Vertica with ElasticSearch

 This is an exploratory intern project to extend Vertica with ElasticSearch's text search features.
 The basic idea is to write a